On the asymptotic behavior of the Repulsive Pressureless Euler-Poisson System: Perfect Solutions

 The following section is dedicated to further exploring the phenomenon of perfect solutions; those in which all collisions are glancing, and equilibrium is reached.
 We find it prudent before we begin to make a remark that will be of help throughout the section. \begin{remark} In a perfect DSPS, the velocity of every particle is Lipschitz continuous. \end{remark} The proof of this statement is a single line: its derivative (acceleration) exists almost everywhere and is bounded above and below by $\pm 1/2$.
 The usefulness of this statement resides primarily in the fact that Lipchitz continuity allows us to apply the fundamental theorem of calculus.
 Since position is clearly $C^1$ which is stronger, we have for any particle trajectory $y(t)$ in a perfect solution that

 This will prove useful ahead.

 We now turn our attention to the primary result of the section: the existence and uniqueness of velocity distributions yielding perfect solutions given discrete initial mass distributions.
 Proof of this fact will require several lemmas, the first of which has much merit on its own to the understanding of glancing collisions.
-It shows that whether a first collision of two particles is glancing or not depends solely on the interplay between their masses, relative initial positions and velocities. \begin{lemma} Let $\rho$ be a discrete solution, $\rho_t=\sum_i m_i\delta_{y_i(t)}$, with $y_1(t)\leq y_2(t)\leq\ldots\leq y_n(t)$ for all $t\geq0$.
+It shows that whether a first collision of two particles is glancing depends solely on the interplay between their masses and their relative initial positions and velocities, or equivalently the time of their collision.
+The argument is mainly algebraic. \begin{lemma} Let $\rho$ be a discrete solution, $\rho_t=\sum_i m_i\delta_{y_i(t)}$, with $y_1(t)\leq y_2(t)\leq\ldots\leq y_n(t)$ for all $t\geq0$.
 Consider two adjacent particles with masses $m_i$, $m_{i+1}$ and trajectories $y_i(t)$, $y_{i+1}(t)$ which collide with each other but do not collide with other particles beforehand.
 Then the following statements are equivalent:

 (i) The particles collide glancingly.

 (ii) The particles initial positions and velocities satisfy

 (iii) The particles collide at time $t_c$, where